 If we refuse to act on behalf of these unhealthy motivations (generally rooted in fear), we will begin to experience less of these feelings.
 Conversely, the more often we act on behalf of good motivations (rooted in love,) the more of these feelings we will have.

 What’s paradoxically so incredibly easy and so unimaginably difficult about this is that if it’s true then it’s all up to me.
-I am the only one who can create security, love, peace and joy for myself and I do it not by changing my outward circumstances but by changing my response to them.
+I am the only one who can create love/peace/joy for myself and I do it not by changing my outward circumstances but by changing my response to them.
 By controlling my behavior, I ultimately have the ability to change my feelings.

 Simple, but not easy.